 Newton Abbot broadly followed Scott and Moffatt's other designs.
 At the north of the site, facing onto East Street, was a single-storey front block with a central entrance archway.

-An entrance lodge and workshop buildings stood to the west of the entrance block.
+An entrance lodge stood to the west of the entrance block.